 Since July, the Austin district has also been giving away boxes of fresh produce from the Common Market Texas, and that program will continue through Oct.
 7. The boxes feature a variety of Texas-grown vegetables and are available at no cost to families with children under the age of 19.
 Children may accept the boxes, or they will be provided to the adults accompanying children or with documentation of the children receiving meals.
 Boxes are available until they run out.

 You can find the latest information about this year’s school lunch plan, the distribution sites and those farm boxes at austinisd.org/openforlearning/meals.

-Students in Round Rock ISD can also receive lunch and breakfast through the food services department for the first three weeks of school and longer if remote learning continues into the fall.
+Students in Round Rock ISD also can receive lunch and breakfast through the food services department for the first three weeks of school and longer if remote learning continues into the fall.

 In Pflugerville, families can pick up meals from 7 to 9 a.m. and 11 a.m. to noon Monday through Friday at 10 locations throughout the city, and all students can receive a free breakfast and snack each day.
 Bring the student’s ID number when picking up the meals, and you don’t have to pick up the meal at the student’s home school.
-Go to pfisd.net for more info.
+Go to pfisd.net for more information.